 Ryane Martin is a new addition to the Chautauqua Committee.
 Ryane has been a member of the Ashland community since 1984 and has been an educator at Ashland High School since 1998 while a member of the History Department and serving on building leadership teams.
 Ryane earned her Bachelor of Science Degree from Ashland University and her Masters Degree from Marygrove College.
 Ryane has been a long-time member of Trinity Lutheran Church where she and her children serve as Host Family for theSaturdaynight service.
 Ryane is also a member of Delta Kappa, the local Educator Sorority.
 Ryane and her two children, Reagan and Bryston, enjoy traveling and creating memories with friends and family.

-Dr. Deleasa Randall-Griffiths, current chair of the Ashland Chautauqua Committee, is an Associate Professor in the Department of Communication Studies at Ashland University.
+Dr. Deleasa Randall-Griffiths, co-chair of the Ashland Chautauqua Committee, is an Associate Professor and Director of the Online Communication Studies Program in the Department of Communication Studies at Ashland University.
 She received her B.A. in Theatre from Indiana University-Purdue University at Indianapolis and her M.S. and Ph.D in Speech Communication from Southern Illinois University-Carbondale.
-Deleasa teaches classes in Performance Studies, Storytelling and Interpersonal Communication.
+Deleasa teaches classes in Interpersonal, Intercultural, Family, and Health Communication.
 She has been a member of the Ashland Chautauqua Planning Committee since its inception.
-She lives at Charles Mill Lake with her very supportive husband, Tom, and her delightful daughter, Faith.
+In 2015 she portrayed women’s suffrage advocate Carrie Chapman Catt.
+She researched, wrote scripts, and directed three local history presentations for Ashland Chautauqua.
+Deleasa lives at Charles Mill Lake with her very supportive husband, Tom, and her delightful daughter, Faith.